mikeas1/A2A/docs/topics/extensions.md

 The exact set of possible ways to use extensions is intentionally not defined.
 This is to facilitate the ability to use extensions to expand A2A beyond currently known use cases.
 However, some use cases are clearly forseeable, such as:

-- Exposing new information in the AgentCard.
-An extension may not impact the request/response flow at all -- it can be simply used as a way to convey additional structured information to clients via the AgentCard.
+- Exposing new information in the `AgentCard`.
+An extension may not impact the request/response flow at all -- it can be simply used as a way to convey additional structured information to clients via the `AgentCard`.
 We refer to these as *data-only extensions*.
 - Overlaying additional structure and state change requirements on the core request/response messages.
-An extension could, for example, require that all messages use DataParts that adhere to a specific schema.
+An extension could, for example, require that all messages use `DataPart`s that adhere to a specific schema.
 This type of extension effectively acts as a profile on the core A2A protocol, narrowing the space of allowed values.
 We refer to these as *profile extensions*.
 - Adding new RPC methods entirely.
 Extensions may define that the agent implements more than the core set of protocol methods.
 We refer to these as *method extensions*.

 There are some changes to the protocol that extensions *do not* allow.
 These are: